Rickshaw Mama

 Rickshaw Mama is a 1992 Indian Tamil-language film directed by P. Vasu.
-The film stars Sathyaraj, Gouthami and Khushbu.
+The film stars Sathyaraj, Gouthami, Khushbu, and Baby Sridevi, while Goundamani, Vijayakumar, Nagesh, and Radha Ravi play supporting roles.
+The music was composed by Ilaiyaraaja with cinematography by M. C. Sekar and editing by P. Mohanraj.
 It was released on 15 January 1992, and completed a 100-day run.

 Plot

-Bhuvana, a lonely girl who is parent-less, longs for true love and parental care.
-Though Bhuvana is a granddaughter of a rich businessman, he has no time to spend time with the child.
-She wants to travel in the rickshaw along with other children and be with Raja aka Rickshaw Mama (Rickshaw Uncle), who takes of care of children with love.
+Bhuvana, a lonely girl without parents, longs for true love and parental care.
+Though Bhuvana is a granddaughter of a rich businessman, he has no time to spend with her.
+She wants to travel in a rickshaw along with other children and be with Raja aka Rickshaw Mama (Rickshaw Uncle), who takes care of children with love.
 Bhuvana has an attempted kidnapping, and Raja saves her.
-Bhuvana is very adamant to go to school in the rickshaw, and her caretaker appoints Bhuvana to drop and pick her up from school.
-Initially, Raja wonders why is he appointed for pick-up and drop when Bhuvana is already rich enough.
-Later, he finds out that Bhuvana is longing for love and affection.
-He takes care of Bhuvana with full affection and care and looks after her like a father.
+Bhuvana is very adamant about going to school in the rickshaw, and her caretaker appoints Raja to drop her off and pick her up from school.
+Initially, Raja wonders why he is appointed for pick-up and drop-off when Bhuvana is already rich enough.
+Later, he learns that Bhuvana is longing for love and affection.
+He takes care of her with much affection and looks after her like a father.
 Since Bhuvana is under his care, the kidnappers are not able to kidnap her.
-Raja brings home a woman who is very fond of him and starts loving him.
-However, she is jealous of Bhuvana and Raja's affection for her as she wanted him solely for herself.
-She drives away the child by saying that Raja will love and take care of his own child only rather than her.
-The child reaches homefalls unconscious, and her grandfather comes to visit the child.
+Raja brings home a woman who is very fond of him and begins to love him.
+However, she is jealous of Bhuvana and Raja's affection for her, as she wanted him solely for herself.
+She drives the child away by saying that Raja will love and take care of only his own child and not her.
+The child reaches home and falls unconscious, and her grandfather comes to visit the child.
 Raja finds the truth and rushes to see her in the hospital.
 The grandfather is shocked to see Raja and asks his men to drive him away, and Raja is injured.
 He also finds the truth that Bhuvana is his own daughter.